-- 10.1 The School takes seriously its responsibilities laid out in the Prevent Duty Guidance for England and Wales (March 2015).
+- 10.1 The School takes seriously its responsibilities laid out in the Prevent Duty Guidance for England and Wales (2023).
 It is committed to take all necessary steps to protect its pupils from the threat of radicalisation.
-The School's single point of contact for overseeing and co-ordinating its implementation of this duty is the DSL, Mrs J A T Nairn. - 10.2 The DSL will ensure that the School has in place a system to assess the general level of risk of its pupils being subject to radicalisation or being drawn into terrorism/extremist activity and will liaise with the Salford Safeguarding Children Board for advice and support and for their assessment of general levels of risk within the local area. - 10.3 When concerns are raised about a pupil (or pupils) in this context, the DSL will decide when it is appropriate to make a referral to local Social Services in the normal way (see section 5 above), or to refer to the Home Office Channel programme. - 10.4 The DSL will undertake appropriate Prevent awareness training and will ensure that, as part of the School's regular Child Protection training programme, all staff also have appropriate Prevent awareness training to be able to recognise and respond appropriately to the threat of radicalisation, making use of the Home Office Workshop to Raise Awareness of Prevent (WRAP) when it becomes available.
-The DSL will also ensure that all staff have access to the Home Office briefing note, How Social Media is used to encourage travel to Syria and Iraq. - 10.5 The DSL will ensure that other School policies, including specifically its ICT Acceptable Use Policy and Staff Recruitment Policy, contain provisions to keep its pupils safe from terrorist and extremist material. - 10.6 The DSL will ensure that the School's academic curriculum, specifically in subjects such as PSHE, RE, History, includes relevant teaching matter to maintain and reinforce British values and to build resilience to radical and extremist views.
-They will also ensure that potential danger signals, such as periods of extended or repeated absence are monitored and reported.
+The School's single point of contact for overseeing and co-ordinating its implementation of this duty is the DSL, Mrs J A T Nairn. - 10.2 The DSL will ensure that the School has in place a system to assess the general level of risk of its pupils being subject to radicalisation or being drawn into terrorism/extremist activity and will liaise with the Salford Safeguarding Children Board for advice and support and for their assessment of general levels of risk within the local area. - 10.3 When concerns are raised about a pupil (or pupils) in this context, the DSL will decide when it is appropriate to make a referral to local Social Services in the normal way (see section 5 above), or to refer to the Home Office Channel programme. - 10.4 The DSL will undertake appropriate Prevent awareness training and will ensure that, as part of the School's regular Child Protection training programme, all staff also have appropriate Prevent awareness training to be able to recognise and respond appropriately to the threat of radicalisation, making use of the Home Office Workshop to Raise Awareness of Prevent (WRAP) alongside the National College resources.
+The DSL will also ensure that all staff have access to the Home Office briefing note, How Social Media is used to encourage travel to Syria and Iraq.